Beer Brewers Test A Taboo, Recyling Water After It Was Used In Homes

 But many people — perhaps forgetting that most water we encounter has a complex and decidedly organic past — seem to be fixated on the provenance of Full Circle's water.
 Even as they acknowledged the beer's quality, some news outlets seemed to have trouble getting past the water: Sample headlines include, "Stone Brewing Creates 'Toilet to Tap' Sewer Beer" and "This Brewery Is Making Beer Out Of Poop Water, And It's 'Delicious.' " Another asked, "Would You Drink It?"

-The current plan to make beer from recycled water dates at least back to 2015, when concerns about drought and California's water supply were making headlines.
+The current plan to make beer from recycled water dates to at least 2015, when concerns about drought and California's water supply were making headlines.
 That same year, a wastewater company in Oregon began working with brewers in the Portland area with the aim of testing a similar project.

-Asked how the recycled water differs from the water Stone normally uses, Suydam said, "It's higher quality water than what we use to brew.
+Asked how the recycled water differs from the water Stone normally uses, Suydam said, "It's higher-quality water than what we use to brew.
 And we actually had to add minerals to it, to meet our brewing water quality requirements."

 Those requirements have to do with the water profile Stone and other brewers look for.
-In addition to hardness requirements, Suydam said, "we also have what we call a chloride to sulfate ratio."
+In addition to hardness requirements, Suydam said, "We also have what we call a chloride-to-sulfate ratio."

 With all the filtration and processing the water undergoes, we asked Suydam if Stone would have been able to create an identical pale ale if it had been made from Stone's normal water source.